Blog

 Differences challenge assumptions.Anne Wilson Schaef

 What comes to mind when you think about getting older?
 Often it is assumed that aging brings a host of health problems and limitations.
 Yet, according to the National Center for Health Statistics (2014), less than one quarter of US adults over age 65 identified as having only “fair” or “poor” health.
-Although some will experience health declines with age, in many ways older workers are among the most skilled and productive employees, as evidenced by a survey of 2,500 human resource managers.
+Although some experience health declines with age, in many ways older workers are among the most skilled and productive employees, as evidenced by a survey of 2,500 human resource managers.
 The survey identified the top advantages of older workers as having greater work experience, knowledge and skills; greater maturity and professionalism; a stronger work ethic; being more reliable and loyal; and experiencing less turnover (SHRM, 2002).

 The Silver Tsunami